I never thought of this website as a matchmaking site. But apparently it is.

 It’s hard to get used to the roller coaster of emotions … Read more...

-I am more hypersensitive to the bitterness of others than I ever have been.
 If ever anyone is entitled to bitterness, I feel it would be those of us who have lost a child.
 Frankly, I don’t want to live my life feeling that way.
 It would be a disservice to my son that died as well as the one that lived.